WhallaLabs/AAMFeedback/README.md

 # AAMFeedback

-Simple Feedback library, forked from [fladdict/AAMFeedback](https://github.com/fladdict/AAMFeedback "fladdict/AAMFeedback").
+Simple Feedback library, forked from [PlusR/AAMFeedback](https://github.com/PlusR/AAMFeedback "PlusR/AAMFeedback").

+It was forked because if you have no mail, this nasty feedback control fails silently, which is awful.

 ![screenshot](http://f.cl.ly/items/291A0A2u0R2B3u3V0b3H/screenshot.png)